The information listed below is a direct excerpt from the 2014-15 Course Catalog.

 Major requirements in ICS are 10 courses.
 Track B may be appropriate for students with an interest in cultural and interdisciplinary studies.
 The concentration is open to all majors and consists of both interdisciplinary and single-discipline courses drawn from various academic departments at the college.
 Required: ITAL 101/102, plus three courses conducted in Italian and five related courses in English that may be taken either within the department or in an allied-related fields in various disciplines throughout the college, or courses taken on BMC approved study-abroad programs, such as: Culture, History, History of Art, English, Visual Art and Film Studies, Philosophy, Comparative Literature, Cities, Archaeology, Classics. *Faculty in other programs may be willing to arrange work within courses that may count for the major.

 Students will write and research a 40-50 page thesis that aims to be an original contribution to Italian scholarship.
 As such, it must use primary evidence and also engage with the relevant secondary literature.
 By the end of the fall semester, students must have completed twenty pages in draft.
-In April they will give an oral presentation of their work of approximately forty minutes to faculty and interested students.
-The final draft is due on or around 20 April of the senior year and will be graded by two faculty members (one of whom is the advisor).
+In April they will give an oral presentation of their work of approximately one hour to faculty and interested students.
+The final draft is due on or around 30 April of the senior year and will be graded by two faculty members (one of whom is the advisor).
 The grade assigned is the major component of the spring semester grade.
 Proposals for the thesis should describe the questions being asked in the research, and how answers to them will contribute to scholarship.
 They must include a discussion of the primary sources on which the research will rest, as well as a preliminary bibliography of relevant secondary studies.
 They also must include a rough timetable indicating in what stages the work will be completed.
 It is expected that before submitting their proposals students will have conferred with a faculty member who has agreed to serve as advisor.

 Students who are studying abroad for the Italian major for one year can earn two credits in Italian Literature and two credits in allied fields (total of four credits).
 Those who are studying abroad for one semester can earn no more than a total of two credits in Italian Literature or one credit in Italian Literature and one credit in an allied field (total of two credits).